Soil Stabilization Types and Techniques of Soil Stabilization.

 Proportioning

-In this method, various soil proportioned in the suitable proportion which gives desired results from compaction.
+In this method, various soils are proportioned in a suitable proportion which gives the desired results from compaction.

 Modifying agents

-Lime and cement can use for modifying the soil stabilized.
-Lime and cement is the main agent yo the stabilization of soil.
+Lime and cement can be used for modifying the soil stabilized.
+Lime and cement are the main agents yo the stabilization of soil.

 Cementing agent